Kwame Gyekye

 Kwame Gyekye (10 November 1939 – 13 April 2019) was a Ghanaian philosopher, and an important figure in the development of modern African philosophy.
 Gyekye was an emeritus professor of philosophy at the University of Ghana, and a visiting professor of philosophy and African-American studies at Temple University.
 He is known for theorizing the concept of person-hood on the basis of Akan cultural paradigm in debate with Kwasi Wiredu, which is seen as one of the defining moments of modern African philosophy.
+Notable is his presentation and defense of moderate communitarianism (or MC), which can be understood as a political theory rooted in principles of common good and dignity.

 Biography

+Early life

+In 1939, Kwame Gyekye was born in Ahanta, located in the western region of Ghana, then known as the Gold Coast.
+He grew up steeped in the cultural and familial traditions of the Akan people, one of Ghana's largest ethnic groups.
+Throughout his youth he learned traditional proverbs and oral traditions about humanity, identity, and personhood.
+This childhood setting directly influenced his philosophical career, as he centered his scholarship on the exploration of indigenous values, structures, and cultural norms he was exposed to in his youth.

+Gyekye grew up during a critical political transition period, as Britain's colonial rule slowly waned until Ghana's independence in 1957.
+He witnessed the formation of a new Ghanaian national identity, again influencing his later philosophical work.